cryptoassetlab/cryptoassetlab.github.io/README.md

 ![CryptoAssetLab logo](/img/cal6.svg)

 The CryptoAssetLab is
-a scientific and technologic R&C center about crypto-assets, bitcoin _in primis_, as investment opportunity, technological innovation, and regulatory challenge.
+a scientific and technologic center about crypto-assets, bitcoin _in primis_, as investment opportunity, technological innovation, and regulatory challenge.